On the asymptotic magnitude of subsets of Euclidean space: The magnitude of a circle

 \subsection{The subspace metric on the circle}

-In this section we define the magnitude of a circle with the subspace-of-Euclidean-space metric, and then use Laplace's method from asymptotic analysis to show that as the length increases the magnitude becomes close to the length.
+In this section we calculate the magnitude of a circle with the subspace-of-Euclidean-space metric, and then use Laplace's method from asymptotic analysis to show that as the length increases the magnitude becomes close to half the length.

 First consider a circle $C_\ell$ of length, or circumference, $\ell$ as a subset of $\R^2$ with the induced metric.
 This means that the distance between points $p_1$ and $p_2$ on the circle which subtend an angle $\theta$ at the origin is given by